DILCISBoard/E-ARK-AIP/index.md

 containers.

 <a name="aip-rep-div-overlap"></a>**AIP2**: If a representation is
-divided into parts, any overlap MUST be avoided regarding the structure of the representations and each sub-folder path MUST be unique across the containers.
+divided into parts, each the sub-paths of items (folders and files) MUST be unique across the different containers.
+This allows aggregating representation parts without accidentally overwriting folders or files.

 <a name="fig5"></a>
 ![Information Package structure](figs/visio/fig_5_mets_root.svg "Example of an IP.")